 Vacuum, dry mop or sweep to remove any loose dirt or grit.
 The best method of removing dirt and grit is vacuuming with a soft brush attachment on your vacuum.
-If using the Bona Microfiber mop to dry mop, remove any loose dirt or grit after dry-mopping by rinsing with water and wringing out the mop pad prior to cleaning floor with Bona Hardwood Floor Cleaner.
+If using the Bona Microfiber mop to dry mop, remove any loose dirt or grit after dry-mopping by rinsing with water and wringing out the mop pad prior to cleaning the floor with Bona Hardwood Floor Cleaner.

 Lightly mist a 4’x6′ area of your floor or directly mist the cleaning pad with Bona Hardwood Floor Cleaner.

-Using a slightly dampened, well wrung-out Bona Microfiber cleaning pad, thoroughly clean the floor surface using your Bona Microfiber mop.
+Using a slightly dampened, well wrung-out Bona Microfiber cleaning pad, thoroughly clean the floor surface using your Bona Microfiber Mop.
 Finish one area before moving on to the next.
 When your mop pad becomes soiled, rinse with water, thoroughly wring out the pad and continue cleaning with Bona Hardwood Floor Cleaner.
 When the mop pad becomes excessively soiled, launder and replace with another clean mop pad.
 Continued use of excessively soiled pads may cause streaking.

 European Hard Oil

 1. Sweep or vacuum using a soft brush attachment

 2. Mix a solution of Monocoat Natural Soap and water, 1/4 cup/gallon of water.

 3. Use 2 buckets: one for the soap and water mixture and the other for clean water only.
 Immerse a mop in the soapy water and wring it out until it is only damp.
 Clean a section of floor.
 Rinse the mop in the bucket of clean water and wring it out thoroughly.
 Immerse the mop in the soapy water and wring it out until it is only damp.
 Clean the next section of the floor.
 Repeat this routine until the floor is clean.